California Criminal Law

 Clearing a Criminal Record

-Although true expungement is not applicable in California, there may be options to clear one’s criminal record, depending on their criminal cases.
+Although true expungement is not applicable in California, there may be options to clear one’s criminal record, depending on their criminal case.
 In other words, a criminal record will not be erased from public view.
 But, an expungement can alter a criminal record to “dismissed in the interests of justice.”

 However, even if one’s criminal convictions are dismissed, that doesn’t mean the consequences are gone.
 These convictions, even though they can be expunged, may still affect one’s driving privileges or be used against them in the process of sentencing for some future crimes.

 Expungement is also not available to everyone.
 In general, those convicted of misdemeanor offenses who are not currently on probation, charged, or serving a sentence for another criminal offense are eligible for expungement.
 Those convicted of a felony offense may qualify if they didn’t serve time in state prison.
-If they did, they might qualify if the same offense is now punishable by a county jail sentence due to a change in California laws.
+If they did, they might qualify if the same crime is now punishable by a county jail sentence due to a change in California laws.

 In many cases, those convicted of a felony crime have to know that it is often up to the court whether or not it will grant their petition.
 Beyond that, some felony offenses, such as certain sex crimes against children, can never be expunged.